-Any high frequency radiation such as x-rays, ultraviolet and gamma rays are harmful for living tissues.
+Any high-frequency radiation such as x-rays, ultraviolet, and gamma rays are harmful to living tissues.
 This can cause cells to become cancerous.

 This protective layer is essential for life because it absorbs ultraviolet radiation.
 Without ozone in the stratosphere, ultraviolet light from the sun would damage all living things on the planet.

 What is air temperature like in the stratosphere?

 Ozone is the main reason why temperature increases in the stratosphere.
 It’s at this 25 km concentrated ozone mark where ultraviolet radiation is absorbed.